ziyilin/graal/docs/reference-manual/tools/profiling.md

 matching mime-type.
 For example, `+`.
 The default is no filter.
 - `--cpusampler.FilterRootName=<Expression>`: applies a wildcard filter for program roots.
 For example, `Math.*`.
 The default is &lowast;.
+- `--cpusampler.GatherHitTimes`: saves a timestamp for each taken sample.
+The default is false.
 - `--cpusampler.Mode=<Mode>`:  describes level of sampling detail.
 Please note that increased detail can lead to reduced accuracy.
     - `exclude_inlined_roots` samples roots excluding inlined functions (enabled by default);
     - `roots`samples roots including inlined functions;